loneconservative/guidelines/application-process.md

 Lone Conservative does not guarantee that your application will be accepted, or any submitted article will be published.

-Once accepted, contributors will be invited to join our Slack community, where they will have the opportunity to connect with like-minded students from around the country and even the world.
+Once accepted, contributors may be invited to join our Slack community, where they will have the opportunity to connect with like-minded students from around the country and even the world.
 This includes optional Bible studies, book clubs, and more.

 We hope to hear from you!